PKBeam/shawzin-song-converter/README.md

 ## Miscellaneous notes
 The metronome for recording ingame is 120 BPM (or 2 beats per second).
 The encoding system's limited precision for timing means that most tempos (e.g. 67 BPM) cannot be timed perfectly.
+(But they'll probably still sound good.)